 b) MS Configuration:

-It is also known as “Mid-side” setup, where it has a mid-microphone that point directly to the sound source, and a bi-directional side microphone that points at left and right sides.
+It is also known as the “Mid-side” setup, where it has a mid-microphone that points directly to the sound source, and a bi-directional side microphone that points at the left and right sides.

 c) AB Configuration:

 This AB set-up is the configuration where two omi-directional/cardioid microphones are pointed in the left and right to capture the stereo image of audio recordings.

 The storage capacity and storage file formats are the most fundamental consideration factors for all the portable recording devices.
 You should go for the larger storage capacity if you use it for longer recording duration at one-take.
 And you have to make sure that the type of format the digital recording device supported.
 And most of the devices will support WAV and MP3 formats.

 The memory capacity of the digital voice recorder commonly at 16MB to 2GB storage capacity.
 Most models have additional memory card slots available for you to expand its memory capacity with the external memory cards.